plurid/state-share-image/README.md

 ### Proposal

 The `State-Share Image` concept proposes to encode the state of the application, the `JavaScript Object`, into an image.
-This image could then be saved as a bookmark, copy-pasted to other users, and so forth.
+This image could then be saved as a `state-share image mark` (akin to bookmarks), copy-pasted to other users, and so forth.

 An application could use the default base image, or it's own logo/favicon.
 The application will pass the nude or encrypted `state` object to the `stateShareImage.encode()` method, and retrieve the new, slightly modified image.